cran/PAGFL/README.md

 ![](man/figures/README-unnamed-chunk-5-1.png)<!-- -->

 > [!IMPORTANT]
 > Selecting a $\lambda$ value a priori can be tricky.
 For instance, it seems like `lambda = 20` is too high since the number of groups $K$ is underestimated.

 We suggest iterating over a comprehensive range of candidate values to trace out the correct model.
-To specify a suitable grid, create a logarithmic sequence ranging from 0 to a penalty parameter that induces an entirely homogeneous model (i.e., $\widehat{K} = 1$).
-The resulting
+To specify a suitable grid, create a logarithmic sequence ranging from a penalty parameter that induces complete slope heterogeneity to complete slope homogeneity (i.e.,
-$\lambda$ grid vector can be passed in place of any specific value, and a BIC IC selects the best-fitting parameter.
+$\widehat{K} = 1$).
+The resulting $\lambda$ grid vector can be passed in place of any specific value, and a BIC IC selects the best-fitting parameter.

 Furthermore, it is also possible to supply a `data.frame` with named variables and choose a specific formula that selects the variables in